 - Her hospital offers tests such as sonography, mammography, elastography and biopsy

 - The turnaround time of some of these tests is between 12 - 24 hours while for some tests that require studying the patient's tissue it may take upto 5 -6 days

 Dr. Parikh is a psychiatrist who offers treatment to cancer patients at the M.P.
 Shah hospital.
 We learnt the following things from her:

 - Depression, anxiety and addiction are some mental health issues that a majority of cancer patients face

 - She says that it is difficult to make the patients accept their illness at times

-- Psychiatric disorders have their own stigma or taboo in rural areas
+- Psychiatric disorders have their own stigma or taboo in rural parts of India

 - Many patients suffer from depression because they cannot afford the treatment.
 They are also unable to commute to the city hospitals frequently

 - Telling patients about the disease is more difficult than telling his family about it

 - Spreading awareness about cancer is crucial in the remote parts of India